mars0i/clj-agentscript1/README.md

 willing to do some guessing.
 Among other things, the template.coffee model contains many useful comments and configuration options (or see its generated doc file).

+The main library file for Agentscript is agentscript.js (or agentscript.min.js), which is compiled from model.coffee and other CoffeeScript source files, I believe.
+The CoffeeScript source files (or doc generated from them) contain comments that are helpful for understanding what's going on in agentscript.js.

+In agentscript.js, `this` usually refers to an instance of the `Model` class that's defined there.
+This is why a "this" var that you define using `this-as` in your Clojurescript `step`, `setup`, or `startup` functions refer to this instance: They will be called by `Model` code running in your instance of `Model`.

 ## License